How does Pushdown Optimization mode work in Centerprise?

 In full pushdown optimization mode, the Centerprise integration server executes the job completely in the pushdown mode.
 And in partial pushdown mode, the transformation logic is either pushed down to the target database or the source database, depending on the transformation logic and database provider.

-Database Providers supported in Pushdown Mode by Centerprise
+Database Providers supported by Centerprise for ELT

 Centerprise supports following database providers: